xuanzhichen/cadimulc/docs/generation.md

       show_source: true
       heading_level: 5

-!!! example "examples for these methods"
+!!! example "Running examples"
     CADIMULC is a light Python repository without sophisticated library API design.
     Documentation on this page is meant to provide introductory materials of the practical tool as to causal discovery.
     For running example,
-    please simply check out [Quick Tutorials](https://xuanzhichen.github.io/cadimulc/) for the straightforward usage in the "micro" workflow of causal discovery.
+    please simply check out [Quick Tutorials](https://xuanzhichen.github.io/cadimulc/quick_tutorials/) for the straightforward usage in the "micro" workflow of causal discovery.

 ## Reference